-Who doesn’t love Mary Poppins?
+There’s a Jk Rowling’s London, a Dickens’ London, a Downton Abbey’s London, and for sure there’s a Mary Poppins’ London,.
+Who doesn’t like the magical nanny with her flying umbrella?
 The Disney adaptation from P.L.
 Travers books is one of the most renown family movies ever, and the Broadway musical is simply spectacular.
 The magical nanny who travels with a flying umbrella and saves the Banks family is now part of our childhood memories.
 (Actually, the author said that Mary Poppins’ mission was to save the bank slave Mr Banks).
 Few people, however, were aware of the story behind the story, that is, the author’s experience and inspiration.
 Where did Mary Poppins come from?

 Saving Mr Banks

 The movie Saving Mr Banks is all about this.
 A wonderful Emma Thompson acts as Pamela Travers, the woman who was summoned to Los Angeles by Walt Disney himself to discuss the rights of her novel and take part in the making of the movie.
 She was strict and demanding, slightly ironic and profoundly English, despite coming from Australia.
 She didn’t drink tea in plastic cups and couldn’t stand cartoons, or Mickey Mouse and Disneyland.
 The scriptwriter and musicians had a hard time dealing with her requests and all their ideas were welcomed with one sentence only: “No, no, no, you can’t do that!”